 What was surprising was that it turned out the talks had many things in common, and in particular most of them were about simplicity and complexity and a great many of them were about evolution, learning and adaptation.
 So it became clear then that our fate lay in that direction, that we ought to try to encourage people who would think about topics related to that set of questions: simplicity and complexity, and what we came to call complex adaptive systems.

 I thought we could raise an endowment of one to two hundred million, since there were so many wealthy people and if we persuaded… if we explained the situation properly they might be willing to give very large sums of money for a new exciting adventure, including very excellent people.

 Well it didn't work out that way.

 The Santa Fe Institute never achieved its original funding ambitions, but still succeeded.
-It turned out to more about the people it attracted and their interests.
+It turned out to be more about the people it attracted and their interests.
 “It was a mix of brilliant thinking and emergent collaborations among those attending our workshops,” Pines concluded.